Health Focus

 Your cervix is the lower part of your uterus that connects to your vagina.
 It's small—only about an inch long—but incredibly important.
 Cervical cancer occurs when abnormal cells in the cervix grow uncontrollably.

-Almost all cervical cancer cases—we’re talking about 90%—are caused by persistent infection with high-risk types of human papillomavirus, or HPV.
-Now, before you panic, here’s what you need to know: HPV is extremely common.
+Almost all cervical cancer cases—we're talking about 90%—are caused by persistent infection with high-risk HPV types (human papillomavirus).
+Now, before you panic, here's what you need to know: HPV is extremely common.
 In fact, most sexually active people will get some type of HPV at some point in their lives.
 For most people, the immune system clears the infection naturally within two years.

-But in some cases, particularly with high-risk HPV strains, the infection persists and can cause cellular changes that eventually lead to cancer.
+But in some cases, particularly with these high-risk HPV types, the infection persists and can cause cellular changes that eventually lead to cancer.
 This process takes years, even decades.
-That’s why regular screening is so powerful—it catches these changes early, often before they become cancer at all.
+That's why following updated cervical cancer screening guidelines is so powerful—it catches these changes early, often before they become cancer at all.

 The Game-Changing Screening Updates You Need to Know About

-If you haven’t been to your gynecologist in a few years, you might be surprised to learn that cervical cancer screening has evolved significantly.
-The guidelines updated in 2025 reflect new science about the most effective ways to detect cervical cancer early.
+If you haven't been to your gynecologist in a few years, you might be surprised to learn that cervical cancer screening has evolved significantly.
+The cervical cancer screening guidelines for 2026 reflect new science about the most effective ways to detect cervical cancer early.

 Here's what the current recommendations look like: